I Want To...

 I Want to...

 All students applying to the School of Medicine may apply for financial aid assistance.
 However, students must meet certain citizenship requirements, be in good academic standing, and complete all required application forms for consideration of aid.

-In order to qualify for financial aid at Hopkins, as well as Title IV, Title VII and University Scholarships/Loans, students must be one of the following:
+In order to qualify for federal financial aid at Hopkins, students must be one of the following categories:

 - U.S. nationals

 - U.S. permanent residents, or

 - hold an I-94 form with one of the following designations: